agnwinds/python/docs/sphinx/_build/html/_sources/input/wind_model_params.rst.txt

   The Shlosman and Vitello parameterization of a bi-conical flow.

 :ref:`Stellar_wind`
+  A stellar-wind model.
 A fairly standard parameterization of a spherical outflow for a hot star.

 :ref:`hydro`
   A special purpose mode used by the python collaboration for importing models from Zeus and Pluto.
 (Depreciated)